nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/README.md

 3.	**Visualization and Dashboarding**: Excel’s charting and pivot table functionalities allowed me to create dynamic, interactive dashboards with slicers and drill-down options.
 The final dashboard is easy to interact with, aligning with the project's goal of simplicity and accessibility for a wide audience.

+By focusing solely on Excel, I was able to unlock its full potential, demonstrating how it can be utilized not only for simple spreadsheets but also for advanced data modeling, in-depth analysis, and professional visual reporting.

 # **Section 8: How to Use This Project**
 1. Download the Excel Dashboard from this repository.
 The dashboard can be used to explore the KPIs and trends across different markets.